Place du Luxembourg: Layout

-Directly behind the statue on the eastern side of the square is the square's principle structure.
+Directly behind the monument on the eastern side is the square's principle structure.
 The former entrance to Leopold Quarter railway station (now the subterranean Brussels-Luxembourg railway station with its entrance moved east) is a listed building and was taken over by the European Parliament and Belgian authorities as a joint information office and museum.
-It now houses the "infopoint" of the Parliament.
+It now houses the European Parliament's "infopoint".

-The building forms part of Parliament's Espace Léopold (the complex of Parliamentary buildings in Brussels) along with two new buildings either side which border the square.
-The whole complex of Parliamentary buildings dominate the eastern view of the square, with the dome of Parliament's Paul-Henri Spaak building mirroring the clock at the top of the station facade, creating a popular shot of Parliament from the square.
-Openings each side of the old station building lead directly to the Esplanade of the European Parliament, the pedestrian mall running the length of the Parliament.
+The building forms part of the European Parliament's Espace Léopold (the complex of parliamentary buildings in Brussels) along with two new buildings on either side, which border the square.
+The whole complex of parliamentary buildings dominate the eastern view of the square, with the dome of the European Parliament's Paul-Henri Spaak building mirroring the clock at the top of the station's façade, creating a popular shot of the European Parliament from the square.
+Openings on each side of the old station building lead directly to the Esplanade of the European Parliament, the pedestrian mall running the length of the European Parliament.

-Map of the square

 Future

 In plans to rebuild parts of the European Quarter, the Place du Luxembourg would become one of three main pedestrian squares, each focusing on a different theme.
 Due to its proximity to the European Parliament, the Place du Luxembourg would focus on citizens.
 Also planned is the potential clearing of space between the Rue d'Arlon/Aarlenstraat and the Rue de Trêves/Trierstraat for a new square, possibly as a long extension of the Place du Luxembourg creating a vast boulevard-like public space.
 The Brussels transportation authority, STIB/MIVB, has provisional plans to build a metro extension with a stop on the square at Brussels-Luxembourg railway station.
-In 2011, plans were announced in partnership between the municipality of Ixelles and the Parliament to try to reduce the "mess" left by revellers on busy nights, which the local authority deemed to be "totally unacceptable."
+In 2011, plans were announced in partnership between the municipality of Ixelles and the European Parliament to try to reduce the "mess" left by revellers on busy nights, which the local authority deemed to be "totally unacceptable."

+In addition, following damage to the lawn and area around the statue in 2024, the Ixelles municipality and the Brussels Region agreed to restore the whole area, wanting to return it to "the spirit" of the original layout.
+This would include a new lawn, four majestic trees (magnolias grandiflora) and perennial beds, in line with the square's design dating back to the 1850s.
+The trees had long since been removed from the square.
+The small central median strip is typical of a station square from this period, and is one of the last in Brussels.
+Local residents from the Association du Quartier Léopold would like to see the historical listing of the neoclassical facades and the station extended to the entire square.